Altiplano Adventure

 Day 4 - Rurrenabaque – Madidi National Park

 From Rurrenabaque we take a boat to our Amazon lodge.
-Sailing on the Beni and Tuchi rivers and passing through the Bala Cañon, we reach Madidi National Park and try to catch our first glimpses of Amazonian wildlife.
+Sailing on the Beni and Tuichi rivers and passing through the Bala Cañon, we reach Madidi National Park and try to catch our first glimpses of Amazonian wildlife.
 Later in the day we’ll take a short walk and canoe ride to look for monkeys and birds, then head out in the evening to observe the nocturnal sounds and creatures of the rainforest.
 Overnight Chalalan Lodge or similar.
 (BLD)

 Madidi National Park